ja88a/account-updates-ingestion/README.md

 3. Service **Events Ingestor**: A service registering its event-specific callback(s) to a data source handler to ingest imported events data.

-    Actual implementation has an handler specific to events of type 'account updates', emitted by the data source handler, in order to ingest them.
+    Actual implementation has a handler specific to events of type 'account updates', emitted by the data source handler, in order to ingest them.

     Events data are validated, ignored if considered as invalid (missing or unknown field or value) and then indexed in memory, while a remote persistent storage might be considered.
 Once an account update is ingested, the registered handlers for account updates have their dedicated callback triggered.